 Living Houses.
 Literary ›Biotectures‹ of the 20th and 21st Centuries

 The aim of this work is to identify and to contrast the narrative and rhetorical means which generate such invigoration in the respective works.
-The key issue is: How does the invigoration and the empowerment of the house affect its residents, thus how do the texts design the relation between I and house – and thereby I and world – and at that blur the line between the lively and the lifeless?
+The key issue is: How does the invigoration and the empowerment of the house affect its residents?
+In other words, how do these texts design the relation between I and the house, and thereby I and World?
+How do they blur the line between the lively and the lifeless?

 Fenster – Korridor – Treppe

 Architektonische Wahrnehmungsdispositive in der Literatur und in den Künsten

 Lena Abraham: Del andrógino al siamés.
 Mito, cuerpo y arquitectura en »Laura y Julio« (2006) de Juan José Millás

 Lena Abraham: Poetics of Pending in F. Hernández's »The Balcony«